Koh Bon dive site information

-Koh Bon is remote uninhabited island which recently added to the Similan Islands National Park .
-It’s located 20 kilometer north of Similan Island No 9.
+Koh Bon is a remote uninhabited island which recently added to the Similan Islands National Park.
+It’s located 20 kilometers north of Similan Island No 9.
 It has no beaches and is in the shape of a horseshoe.

 Both above and below the surface the waves surge through holes that have been cut right through the island.
 The breathtaking scuba dive underwater terrain on the southwestern point has a step-down ridge that carries on to depths of over 45m.

 The western side of the Koh Bon ridge is more of a gentle slope with coral bommies forming mushroom-like formations out of the finger corals.
 On the ridge itself, sea fans of different sizes, shapes, and colors grow, and schooling fish swim in the current feeding.